EDEX uses schools

-Types of Schools in Ireland
+Types of Schools

 The most common type of secondary school is called a voluntary secondary school.
-The teachers are paid by the state and the schools get a grant for each student.
+The teachers are paid by the state and the schools get a capitation grant for each student.
 Usually parents are also asked for a “voluntary” contribution.
 Most of these schools were originally run by religious orders and had nuns, brothers or priests teaching there.
 Today most have lay teachers but the ethos is still that of the religious order.

 Community and comprehensive schools are wholly state run.
 They tend to offer a wider variety of practical subject choices.
 They are usually also coeducational.

 All of the above schools are classed as standard day schools.
-Students attending them live with a local host family.
+Students attending them live with a local family.

-2. Private secondary schools
+(b) Private secondary schools

-3. Boarding schools
+(c) Boarding schools